-The solemn ceremony at which the peace treaty between Israel and Egypt was signed took place on March 26, 1979.
-Dayan, who detested ceremonies, said the speeches were not particularly inspiring as everything had already been said.
-Vance wrote that as far as the self-rule plan was concerned, the future held many difficult problems.
-Dayan knew it too.
-After the ceremony, the sides got ready for the autonomy talks, which would be followed by the end of Dayan’s role in the Begin government.
+The peace treaty between Israel and Egypt was signed on March 26, 1979.
+Dayan, detesting ceremonies, found the speeches uninspiring, as everything had already been said.
+Vance wrote that the future held many difficult problems regarding self-rule, as Dayan knew too.
+After the ceremony, the sides prepared for the autonomy talks, which would be followed by the end of Dayan’s role in the Begin government.

-There is no doubt that the United States came to rely greatly on Dayan who served as a buffer between the administration and Begin, helped the administration understand the Egyptian side, and generated many a creative idea.
-Carter viewed him as a friend and an ally and Vance wrote that as early as December 1977, during his visit to Israel, he came to admire Dayan greatly; in his book, he wrote that he found Dayan “to be a brilliant imaginative and honest man.”
-With Sadat, however, Dayan never developed any closeness, probably for three reasons.
-To begin with, Dayan wasn’t particularly sociable or friendly, especially in that period.
-He was an introvert who preferred his own company to that of others.
-Then, in the eyes of many members of the Egyptian delegation, Dayan was the chief architect of their humiliation in 1956 and 1967, and they never forgave him for it.
-Nonetheless, the uneasy personal relationship didn’t keep the two from doing business together.
-Their respective national interests were at stake.
-In any case, Dayan was engaging with the U.S. administration, which to all intents and purposes was representing Egypt, and the administration had full faith in Dayan, a component of critical importance in any talks.
+Dayan was a crucial figure for the United States, serving as a buffer between the administration and Begin, helping to understand the Egyptian side, and generating many creative solutions.
+Carter viewed him as a friend and an ally, and Vance wrote he came to admire Dayan greatly, finding him “to be a brilliant, imaginative, and honest man.”
+With Sadat, however, Dayan never developed any closeness.
+Dayan, an introvert who preferred his own company to that of others, wasn’t particularly sociable or friendly, especially in that period.
+In addition, many of the Egyptians never forgave Dayan, holding him personally responsible for their humiliation in 1956 and 1967.
+Nonetheless, Sadat and Dayan were able to work together to promote their respective national interests.

-Sadat and Dayan also had a shared strategic goal: both wanted to weaken the Soviets and oust them from the region while striving to increase U.S. involvement there.
-This shared interest helped overcome obstacles in both nations.
+Sadat and Dayan also had a shared strategic goal: of weaking the Soviets and oust them from the region while increasing U.S. involvement there.
+This shared interest helped overcome obstacles between them.
 Both sides were in fact conducting negotiations over U.S. regional involvement rather than solely bilateral issues, even if this aspect of the talks was not overt.

 The End: A Political Last Will and Testament

-Ezer Weizman, who left the Begin government some seven months after Dayan, said:
+Ezer Weizman, who left the Begin government some seven months after Dayan, recalled:

 To those around me, I said that it wouldn’t take long.
 Dayan pushed Begin to the wall when he stipulated his joining the government on not applying Israeli law to Judea and Samaria.
 Begin does not forget or forgive; when he is pushed to the wall, he remains silent and remembers.